UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_15.md

 Notes:

-We’ve learned about some tools that can help format and standardize our code such as white space and indentations but what about the things that a formatter can’t automatically change?
+We’ve learned about some tools that can help format and standardize our code, such as white space and indentations, but what about the things that a formatter can’t automatically change?

-let’s start with how we write comments.
+Let’s start with how we write comments.

 Comments are important for understanding your code.